background

 Tactile interactions

-This physicality references the IRL shopping experiences Gen Z craves: touching fabrics, discovering hidden vintage pieces, feeling the weight of quality products.
+This references the IRL shopping experiences Gen Z craves.
+Touching fabrics.
+Discovering hidden vintage pieces.
+Feeling the weight of quality products.

 Micro-chaos, macro-control

-The balance is critical: too much chaos and the experience becomes exhausting; too much control and it feels corporate and lifeless.
+The balance matters.
+Too much chaos exhausts users.
+Too much control feels corporate and lifeless.

 Social-native behaviors